 Even though you would think so, darker lenses aren’t necessarily better for your eyes — or your street cred — than other, lighter tinted sunglasses.

 In fact, they can actually be worse, as by making the world around you darker, they cause your pupils to dilate and thus let in even more radiation.

 Lenses with coloured tints like green, amber, or grey can be useful for sportspeople, for example, as they increase contrast.
 But again, they’re not any better at protecting your eyes unless they have adequate UV protection.

 Up there with myths like you can’t get sunburnt through windows and breakfast is the most important meal of the day is the idea that if it’s cool or cloudy outside, you don’t need to cover up from the sun.

 The reality is, however, that up to 80 percent of the sun’s UV rays can pass through clouds, causing many people to suffer serious burns and UV damage even on overcast days.

 Keep your eyes behind shades and on the UV index forecast on the Met Office website to ensure you’re adequately covered up on days of strong UV radiation.
 And if you’re planning a ski holiday, remember that snow can reflect UV rays and the higher the altitude, the greater the exposure.

-The main takeaway is that shades are not just a timeworn fashion statement; they’re a sign you’re serious about your long-term eye health.
-Still, that’s no excuse to wear them at indoor parties, cafes, or long after the sun has gone down.
-Sorry, but not cool.
+The main takeaway is that shades are not just a timeworn fashion statement; they’re a sign that looking after your eyes is of the utmost importance.
+Still, there’s no excuse to wear them indoors at parties, cafes, or long after the sun has gone down.
+Sorry, we’re all up for shades to protect your peepers from the suns rays, but that’s just not cool.